h3poteto/pleroma.io/docs/config.md

 * `replace`: A list of tuples containing `{pattern, replacement}`, `pattern` can be a string or a [regular expression](https://hexdocs.pm/elixir/Regex.html)

 ## :mrf_vocabulary
 * `accept`: A list of ActivityStreams terms to accept.
-If empty, all messages are accepted.
+If empty, all supported messages are accepted.
 * `reject`: A list of ActivityStreams terms to reject.
 If empty, no messages are rejected.

 ## :media_proxy